openssl/openssl/doc/designs/quic-design/quic-ackm.md

   - Handling received ACK frames
   - Generating notifications that a packet we sent was delivered successfully
   - Generating notifications that a packet we sent was lost
+  - Generating requests for probe transmission
+  - Providing information on the largest unacked packet number so that packet numbers in packet headers can be encoded and decoded correctly

 On the RX side, it is responsible for:

   - Generating ACK frames for later transmission in response to packets we received
+  - Providing information on whether a given RX packet number is potentially duplicate and should not be processed

 In order to allow it to perform these tasks, the ACK manager must: